 Layer 2 solutions help address Ethereum Mainnet congestion and fees while still benefiting from much of what the Mainnet offers, including security and data integrity.
 In this way, Layer 2 solutions are secured by the Mainnet, but they enable blockchain applications to handle many more users, actions or data than Layer 1 could accommodate.

-It’s important to note that while other competing Layer 1 networks sacrifice security to add additional Layer 2 capabilities into their network, Ethereum does not.
-Instead, the Ethereum Mainnet retains high levels of security and Ethereum Layer 2 solutions run separately from the Mainnet but benefit from the security it offers, by design.
+It’s important to note that while other competing Layer 1 networks sacrifice security and/or decentralization to achieve higher throughput, Ethereum does not.
+Instead, the Ethereum Mainnet retains high levels of decentralization and security, and Ethereum Layer 2 solutions run separately from the Mainnet but benefit from the security it offers, by design.

 Layer 2 is a broad category, and new solutions are being developed by a range of stakeholders.
 The major types of Layer 2 solutions include:

-Zero-Knowledge Rollups (ZK Rollups): A Layer 2 solution that combines hundreds of off-chain transfers into one transaction on the main Ethereum chain and creates cryptographic proof of that transaction’s validity.
-ZK Rollups also deliver 10x-100x more throughput than the Mainnet.
+Zero-Knowledge Rollups (ZK-Rollups): A Layer 2 solution that combines hundreds of off-chain transfers into one transaction on the main Ethereum chain and creates cryptographic proof of that transaction’s validity.
+ZK-rollups also deliver 10x-100x more throughput than the Mainnet.
 They can offer faster finality than optimistic rollups, but implementing smart contracts on them can be more complex.
+A number of variations that increase Ethereum Virtual Machine (EVM) compatibility, thus easing development, are in the works.

 About The EEA